DamoM73/space-rescue-tutorials/99_documentation.md

 #### `rotate(angle)`

-Rotates the object so that it's direction is pointed towards `angle`.
+Rotates the object by `angle` degrees.
+Positive `angle` rotates in the anti-clockwise direction, negative `angle` rotates in a clockwise direction.

 #### `rotate_to_coordinate(x, y)`